Deadly tornadoes devastate US states

-President Barack Obama, on a trip to the Philippines, offered his deepest condolences to those affected and said federal emergency officials would be on the ground to help: "Your country will be there to help you recover and rebuild, as long as it takes."'Mass casualty situation'
+President Barack Obama, on a trip to the Philippines, offered his deepest condolences to those affected and said federal emergency officials would be on the ground to help: "Your country will be there to help you recover and rebuild, as long as it takes."

 Most of the casualties were in suburbs west and north of Little Rock.
 The Arkansas Department of Emergency Management said 10 people died in Faulkner County, five in Pulaski County and one in White County.

 Mayflower and Vilonia, two small towns in Faulkner County, appear to have borne the brunt of the damage.
 In Vilonia, the County Sheriff's office spoke of a "mass casualty situation".